Japanese Culture and Traditions

 Japanese and Chinese Festivals and Traditions:

-Japanese festivals (matsuri) can vary widely but are often tied to the seasons or Shinto rituals.
+Japanese festivals (matsuri) vary widely but are often tied to the seasons or Shinto rituals.
 Common elements include processions, dances, and music.

 Chinese etiquette strongly emphasizes hierarchy and respect, which is reflected in various customs, such as the lower-ranking or younger person offering a tea cup using both hands.